Vernon Weddle

 Vernon Weddle Jr. (born August 23, 1935) is an American film, stage and television actor.
-He is perhaps best known for playing General Washburne in the 1986 film Short Circuit.
+He is best known for playing General Washburne in the 1986 film Short Circuit.

 Early life and education

 Weddle was born in Hattiesburg, Mississippi, the son of Vernon Sr. and Grace.
 When he was thirteen years old, Weddle and his family moved to Texas in 1958, where he has attended at Lon Morris College and the University of Texas at Austin.
 He then attended at Stephens College, where he was a resident actor and instructor for theatre arts.

 Career

 Weddle began his career with a stage play, with his wife, Gerri.
 In the play, he played the role of an exhausted psychologist, with Tom Ewell as the lead in the play.
 The play was shown at the Okoboji Summer Theatre.
 Later in his career, Weddle began appearing in film and television programs, where he first appeared on the television series Mr. Deeds Goes to Town, playing Brad Kingsley.
 He also appeared in Bonanza, playing South, in 1969.
 He continued his career, mainly appearing in film and television programs.

 Weddle appeared in numerous television programs including Barney Miller, The Mary Tyler Moore Show, Three's Company (and its spin-off The Ropers), Archie Bunker's Place, The Mod Squad, Sanford and Son, Buck Rogers in the 25th Century, Hill Street Blues, The Jeffersons, The Rockford Files, Trapper John, M.D., The Dukes of Hazzard and Lou Grant.
 He also appeared in television soap operas, such as, General Hospital, Dynasty, Knots Landing, Dallas, Hotel, The Colbys, Filthy Rich and Days of Our Lives, playing Bruce Fischell.
 Weddle appeared and co-starred in films such as The Parallax View, Oh, God!
 Book II, The Devil and Max Devlin, Norma Rae, Carbon Copy, Harry's War, Jacqueline Bouvier Kennedy, and Endangered Species.
 He also appeared in the television film Betrayal, where he played the role of the "Savings Officer".
 Weddle retired his career in 1990.